 In the first year of growth, the plant forms a tightly formed rosette close to the ground.
 In it's second year, a single stem shoots up with leaves and clusters of small white flowers at the top.

 Despite being invasive, garlic mustard is edible and has a pleasant, mild garlic-mustard flavor.
 The leaves, stems, roots and flowers are all edible and have a distinct, intense flavor.
 The plant is commonly used in salads, soups, sauces, and dips

-Garlic mustard is often confused with other plants, such as wild ginger, which has heart-shaped leaves but a spicy aroma when crushed, and wild violet, which has similar leaves but purple or blue flowers.
-Therefore, it is essential to correctly identify it correctly to avoid accidentally harvesting similar-looking but potentially harmful plants.
+Garlic mustard is often confused with other plants, such as wild ginger with heart-shaped leaves but a spicy aroma when crushed and wild violet with similar leaves but purple or blue flowers.
+Therefore, it is essential to correctly identify it to avoid accidentally harvesting similar-looking but potentially harmful plants.